jh3nd3rs0n/jargyle/README.md

 ## 1. About

 Jargyle is a complete SOCKS5 server.
-It is complete in the sense that it completely follows the specification for [SOCKS5](https://www.rfc-editor.org/rfc/rfc1928).
-It also completely follows the specification for the [username password authentication for SOCKS5](https://www.rfc-editor.org/rfc/rfc1929) and the specification for the [GSS-API authentication method for SOCKS5](https://www.rfc-editor.org/rfc/rfc1961).
+It is complete in the sense that it completely follows the specifications for [SOCKS5](https://www.rfc-editor.org/rfc/rfc1928), the [username password authentication for SOCKS5](https://www.rfc-editor.org/rfc/rfc1929), and the [GSS-API authentication method for SOCKS5](https://www.rfc-editor.org/rfc/rfc1961).

 It has the following additional features: